Skip to content

 7. The variable will be inserted.
 Changes save automatically.

-1. Someone fills out the source form field in an early step.
+1. Someone fills out the source form field in an early step of the Tallyfy process.

 2. Tallyfy remembers the value entered.